cheeeeeeeeeen/RoR2-ChensBombasticMod/README.md

 ## Changelog

+**1.0.8**
+- Code cleanup and update the dependency as there were improvements from ChensHelpers.

 **1.0.7**
 - Update the mod to improve some implementations from ChensHelper.
 - Needed update as they were breaking changes.